 Usual responses to "So, what do you do?":

-- I focus on designing product traction.
+- I am a maker who loves tinkering and building prototypes of products and businesses.
 When new ideas aren't successful, it’s usually because a team was overconfident about how well customers/users would understand the idea and how much they would perceive its value.
 I specialize in enabling a team to receive customer/user reactions, before making any expensive commitments.
-It involves a lot of unlearning and empathy.
+It involves a lot of play, unlearning, and empathy.

 Tools that I currently use for work: